bideeen/Global-Power-Plant-Dashboard/Readme.md

  - **Exporting to Google Cloud Storage (GCS):** Finally, the data is exported from PostgreSQL and stored in a Google Cloud Storage (GCS) bucket.
 GCS provides a cost-effective and highly available object storage solution for archiving and future access to the processed dataset.

 ## Data Warehousing
+This project utilizes BigQuery, a serverless, scalable data warehouse service offered by Google Cloud Platform (GCP), to store and manage the processed data for efficient analysis.
+The processed data, extracted from the PostgreSQL database during the ingestion phase, is transformed and loaded into BigQuery tables specifically designed for efficient querying and analysis.
+This data warehouse serves as the central repository for all the project's data, readily accessible for further exploration and insights generation.
 ## Transformation
+This project leverages a combination of tools to clean, transform, and prepare the raw data for efficient loading into the data warehouse

+ - dbt
+ - Mage.ai

+### Transformation Process Overview
+ - **Data Extraction:** Mage.ai tasks can be configured to acquire the raw data from its source (potentially using the code snippet you provided earlier).
+ - **dbt Model Execution:** Mage.ai orchestrates the execution of dbt models.
+These models contain SQL code that performs various data cleaning and transformation steps like handling missing values, formatting data types, deriving new calculated fields, and ensuring data quality.
+ - **Loading to BigQuery:** The transformed data is then loaded into BigQuery tables designed for efficient storage and querying.

 ## The Dashboard
 Click here to access the dashboard :- [GLOBAL ENERGY PLANTS ANALYSIS](https://lookerstudio.google.com/reporting/62b8a7f0-8773-43cb-9b59-9bb8433e34f7)